Statistical Discrimination in Ratings-Guided Markets

-We consider a frictional search market in which buyers (or firms) search for sellers (or workers) of unknown types.
+We consider a decentralized market in which buyers (or firms) search for sellers (or workers) of unknown types.

 \paragraph{Players.} There is a unit mass of sellers in the market.
 The sellers are indexed by two characteristics, {\it type} and {\it group}.
 The type of a seller represents any payoff-relevant information, such as the productivity or quality of the seller.
 At a given moment, a seller is either of high type ($H$) or low type ($L$).
 Each seller's type, however, changes according to a continuous-time Markov process.
 Specifically, each type turns into the other type at rate $\delta>0$.\footnote{If $\delta$ tends to $\infty$ then past records (so ratings) become irrelevant for the market outcome.
 If $\delta$ tends to $0$ then either the market completely breaks down (see \cref{prop:trade_vs_no_trade}) or ratings fully reveal sellers' (perfectly persistent) types.} The group of a seller describes her payoff-irrelevant identity, such as her gender, ethnic or racial identity.
-Each seller belongs to either group $1$ or $2$, with $\ell=1,2$ being used as the generic index.
+Each seller belongs to either group $1$ or $2$, with $\ell=1,2$ as the generic index.
 Unlike her type, a seller's group does not change over time.
-For strong symmetry between the two groups, we assume that both groups have the same total size (i.e., each group has mass $1/2$), except in \cref{ssec:asymmetry}.
+For simplicity, we assume that both groups have the same total size (i.e., each group has mass $1/2$), except in \cref{ssec:asymmetry}.

 On the other side of the market, there is mass $Q(>0)$ of buyers.
 They search for sellers based on public information about sellers.
 Specifically, they condition their search on sellers' two observable characteristics, rating $j=G,B$ and group identity $\ell=1,2$.